 1776 - (June 28) First major naval battle of the Revolution.
 Fleet of eleven British warships and 1,500 troops under Sir Peter Parker attack Ft.
 Moultrie and are repulsed.

 1776 - (August 5) Declaration of Independence arrives at the city.
 Maj.
-Barnard Elliot reads it under the Liberty Tree near present-day 80 Alexander St.
+Barnard Elliot reads it under the Liberty Tree near present-day 80 Alexander Street.

 1777 - (Feb.
 13) The new state government stipulates that each male citizen shall denounce the king and pledge loyalty to the state.

-1779 - (Nov-Dec) Unable to win a decisive battle in the northern states, the British prepare a massive combined sea and land expedition against Charles Town, under the command of Vice Admiral Arbuthnot, General Sir Henry Clinton, and Lord Cornwallis.
+1779 - (Nov-Dec) Unable to win a decisive battle in the northern states, the British prepare a massive combined sea and land expedition against Charlestown, under the command of Vice Admiral Arbuthnot, General Sir Henry Clinton, and Lt.
+Gen. Charles, Lord Cornwallis.

-1779 - (Dec) General Washington orders 1,400 Continentals to join the forces of General Benjamin Lincoln defending Charlestown.
+1779 - (Dec) General Washington orders 1,400 Continentals to join the forces of Major General Benjamin Lincoln defending Charlestown.
 These Continentals were mostly from South Carolina and North Carolina.

 1780 - (Feb 10) British troops under Sir Henry Clinton land on Seabrook Island, and make preparations to lay seige to the city.
-South Carolina Gazette editor Peter Timothy takes a spyglass up the steeple of St. Michael's Church and reports seeing smoke from hundreds of British campfires.
+South Carolina Gazette editor Peter Timothy takes a spyglass up the steeple of St. Michael's Church and reports seeing smoke from hundreds of British campfires in the distance.

 1780 - (March 29) British siege begins; lasts 40 days.

-1780 - (May 12) After a bitter struggle, General Benjamin Lincoln surrenders Charles Town to the British, their greatest prize of the Revolutionary War.
-Two-and-a-half year occupation begins.
+1780 - (May 12) After a bitter struggle, Major General Benjamin Lincoln surrenders Charlestown to the British, their greatest prize of the Revolutionary War.
+A two-and-a-half year occupation begins.

 1780 - (August 27) British troops arrest prominent citizens for encouraging resistance and imprison them in the dungeon of the Old Exchange.
 Only those signing an oath of loyalty to the Crown are released.